 You may have heard earlier this month that Logmein has purchased the password management tool LastPass.
 The announcement itself contained some very important information about how this tool might evolve, especially if you look at what they aren’t saying.
 This is most certainly bad news for Lastpass users.

-The one common ingredient with Logmein and Teamviewer are the ability to punch through firewalls and effectively remove the need for time-wasting port configuration.
-Logmein does go further by providing online status and other “Pro” features, but the big and valuable feature of these two utilities is in firewall traversal.
-If you’re a VNC, or Remote Desktop or Radmin user, you’re likely familiar with the two-step process of opening a port, creating a gateway server and connecting.
+If you’re a remote control user, you’re likely familiar with the two-step process of opening a port, creating a gateway server and connecting.
 This keeps your need to open the network to a minimum while allowing access to all systems internally.
-Why don’t we have an open source equivalent to this kind of tool?
+Why don’t we have an open-source equivalent to this kind of tool?

-If you’re a Logmein user and you have a free account, you are more than likely aware of Logmein’s plan to limit free accounts to a maximum of ten computers.
-I think it’s a stupid move on Logmein’s part, but they are free to do what they wish.
-Users, however, should also avail themselves of all possible options too.
-This week I received the email that informed me that Logmein would no longer allow access to more than 10 computers, so I decided to look at ways to get around this restriction.
+This week I received an email that informed me that Logmein would no longer allow access to more than 10 computers, so I decided to look at ways to get around this restriction.

 That’s right, Logmein will now limit the number of computers you can access free, to 10.
-To gain access to more than 10 computers, you’ll need to pay the $199.00 or more for Logmein Central.
-This, I feel, will effectively render the free tool useless for anyone other than a home enthusiast or perhaps anyone with a few computers that need remote access.
-What tends to happen over time is that users upgrade computers and leave older items inside Logmein’s console – this will likely count against your allotment of 10.
-Don’t expect them to be forgiving about this limit.
+To gain access to more than 10 computers, you’ll need to pay $199.00 or more for Logmein Central.

 The pace of cloud file storage application releases have been fast and furious.
 Now that Google’s Drive is here and some of the more popular services in this space are Dropbox (Sign up here and get 500mb free), SugarSync, Bitcasa, and Box.Net.
 Today, I was invited to check out a new file storage service from the creators of Logmein called Cubby and I wanted to take a look at how this works.